Linda-Annang/project-2/README.md

 #Associate with internet gateway with the public route table.
 (test-igw-association)

+#Creating Security groups with *port 80 and 22 opened for ingress.
+( test-sec-group )
+#creating key pair and ec2 iam role

+#provisioning 2 EC2 server with Ubuntu Free Tier
+Putting one in public subnet and one in private subnet ( test-compute-1)
+( test-compute-2)

+#provisioning autoscaling group and load balancer

+#provisioning elastic ip address

 #Creating NAT gateway.
 (test-Nat-gateway)

 #Associating with private route table.
-(test -Nat-association)

-#Creating Security groups with *port 80 and 22 opened for ingress.
-( test-sec-group )

-#provisioning 2 EC2 server with Ubuntu Free Tier
-Putting one in public subnet and one in private subnet ( test-serve-1)
-( test-serve-2)
+(test-Nat-association)